MetanoKid/coding-scars/_drafts/log-window-4.md

 In the previous post we went through some interesting functionalities for our log window but we were missing the, arguably, most important one.

 Should we start working on it?
-Oh yes, we should.
+Oh yes, and you'll love it.

 # Log levels